-National Single Parents Day
+National Single Parent Day

-National Singles Parents Day is a day that’s observed on March 21st and is used to commemorate the hard-working mothers and fathers who have to parent their children without a partner.
-It’s a day to remember that single parents give their work hard and sacrifice to make sure that their children have a high standard of living.
-And this is the perfect day in which all of us can show them how much we appreciate their hard work, devotion, and sacrifice.
+National Single Parent Day is observed on March 21st to commemorate the hard-working mothers and fathers who parent their children without a partner.
+It’s a day to remember that single parents work hard and sacrifice to ensure their children have a high standard of living.

-The History Of National Single Parents Day
+The History of National Single Parent Day

-The true roots of National Single Parents day can be traced all the way back to the mid-1980s.
-This is when Janice Moglen wrote an article in 1984 suggesting that a holiday be created for single parents.
-Janice, along with an organization called Parents Without Partners, started a petition to have a Single Parent’s Day holiday officially declared in the U.S. The day chosen for the holiday was March 21st—the day Parents Without Partners was established in 1957.
-Eventually, Ronald Reagan signed Proclamation 5166 declaring March 21, 1984, National Single Parents Day.
+The true roots of National Single Parent Day can be traced back to the mid-1980s.
+In 1984, Janice Moglen wrote an article suggesting the creation of a holiday for single parents.
+Janice, along with the organization Parents Without Partners, started a petition to have a Single Parent’s Day holiday officially declared in the U.S.

-Facts About Single Parent Households
+Facts About Single-Parent Households

 • A third of all single-parent households live in poverty.

-• Single-parent households headed by women account for 12.1% of all U.S households.
+• Single-parent households headed by women account for 12.1% of all U.S. households.

 • The average age of a single parent is approximately 39 years old.